 - 420 Fest – Culture Yard in Seattle, Washington

-If you enjoyed this article, check out our weed quotes for some thoughtful perspective on marijuana.
+If you enjoyed this article, check out our weed quotes for some thoughtful perspectives on marijuana.

 The Future of 4/20

-The future of cannabis legalization and 420 celebrations across the globe are looking bright.
-Legalizing marijuana for both medical and recreational purposes is trendier now than ever before.
+The future of cannabis legalization and 420 celebrations are looking bright.